-Successful reintegration is critical in Georgia.
-There are more than 3.8 million people in Georgia with a criminal record, and over 500,000 are still serving a sentence.
-Approximately 95% of those incarcerated will be released and the overwhelming research indicates that the most important predictor of recidivism is access to stable and gainful employment.
+The Georgia Justice Project is committed to reducing the barriers to opportunity caused by having a criminal record in Georgia.
+The Georgia Crime Information Center estimates that there are as many as 4 million people with a criminal record in Georgia – which means 1 in 3 Georgians have an arrest and/or conviction reported on their criminal history.
+The overwhelming research indicates that the most important predictor of recidivism is whether there is reasonable access to stable and gainful employment.
 Yet, studies have found that the unemployment rate for people with records of conviction is as high as 65-70%.
-Moreover, research also indicates that a job prospect reduces the chances of a callback from an employer by 50% if they have any type of criminal record.
-Despite the clear fiscal need to improve the reintegration of those with a criminal record, Georgia’s laws are consistently ranked by the Legal Action Center amongst the hardest for this population, particularly when it comes to access to employment.
+Moreover, there is additional research indicating the chance for a job callback is reduced by 50% if an applicant has a criminal record.
+There is a clear fiscal need to improve access to opportunity for those with a criminal record in Georgia, yet the state’s laws are consistently ranked by the Legal Action Center amongst the hardest in the country for people with criminal records to secure jobs and other opportunities.

-- Convictions should only be considered when there is a substantial relationship to the position or occupation; and
+- Convictions only considered when there is a substantial relationship to the position/occupation; and

-- Questions about criminal history should only be asked after the applicant is interviewed and given the opportunity to explain information on their criminal history before a decision is made.
+- Questions about criminal history are asked after a conditional offer has been extended and the applicant has the opportunity to explain any criminal history information before denial.

-- Require background checking companies doing business in Georgia to register with the Secretary of State
+- Require CRAs doing business in Georgia to register with the Secretary of State;

-- Provide a state remedy against companies that disseminate inaccurate, restricted or sealed criminal history information.
+- Provide a state remedy against CRAs reporting inaccurate or sealed criminal history information.

-- Allow rehabilitated individuals with a pardon to access employment and other opportunities.
+- Allow rehabilitated individuals who receive a pardon to access employment and other opportunities.

 - Restore the intent of the First Offender Act in Georgia so that rehabilitated first offenders can get jobs.